 Halloween Town Tour – Alma

 Halloween Town Tour is free and open to the public.
-It is expected to run through the end of October with some exclusive – Halloween Day only – stops to be added later this month.
+It is expected to run through the end of October with some exclusive – Halloween Day only – stops.

 Jack-o-lantern Display – Shepherd

-See 1,000+ carved pumpkins on display October 24-31, 2021 in the Village of Shepherd, Michigan.
-Each year, the home behind the post office boasts thousands of carved pumpkins with a fun Wizard of Oz theme!
+See 1,000+ carved pumpkins on display during the last week of October, in the Village of Shepherd, Michigan.
+Each year, the home just behind the Shepherd post office boasts thousands of carved pumpkins with a fun Wizard of Oz theme!

 This small Mid Michigan village comes to life each Halloween, drawing spectators from near and far.
 For nearly a decade, Shepherd Michigan’s Jack-O-Lantern Pumpkin display, has been lighting up the night on the corner of Second Street and Orchard.

 A pumpkin patch and country farm market, with tractor pulled hayrides, farm animals, a playground, pedal tractors and so much more to explore!
 Join in the fun and make your way through the 9-acre Michigan maze, straw maze and pumpkin maze.

 Apple Barrel Cider Mill – Ithaca